Email FacebookTwitterMenu burgerClose thin

 Naming a Trust as an IRA Beneficiary: Potential Pitfalls

-Drawbacks of this tactic include the cost of structuring and maintaining a trust, as well as the complexities involved.
-Designating a trust as the beneficiary of your IRA is much more complicated than simply naming a beneficiary of your IRA.
-As such, the margin for error is high.
+There are a few drawbacks to using this tactic, such as the cost of structuring and maintaining a trust, as well as the complexities involved.
+Designating a trust as the beneficiary of your IRA is much more complicated than naming a beneficiary of your IRA.
+This complexity increases the risk of errors.

 Additionally, you will lose the ability for a spouse to roll over the IRA into their own, tax-free – which in turn negates some of the tax benefits.
 If you didn’t designate a trust as the beneficiary and the IRA funds simply rolled over, the tax-advantaged account would grow at a much faster rate.